Choosing a Host for your WordPress Website

 Shared Hosting: Think of a hosting company as a city.
 Each building in the city is a server that stores website files.
 Shared hosting is like a community bunk house, where you share the living space with lots of other people.
 For low traffic sites this is a great option as it is affordable and the landlord (host) takes care of much of the maintenance for you.

 VPS Hosting: VPS, or virtual private server, is the next step up from shared hosting.
 It’s like renting your own little apartment within a larger apartment building.
-That space is yours to do with as you please.
+You’ve got more space for your stuff, and that space is yours to do with as you please.

 Dedicated Hosting: When you outgrow your apartment, it’s time for your own house.
 Dedicated hosting is just that, your own personal server box that is all yours.
 For very high traffic sites this is necessary to ensure your server has ample CPU to handle the traffic.

 Managed Hosting: Continuing with our city analogy, managed hosting is like having your own property manager.
-While the inside of your house or apartment is up to you to keep clean (your site’s theme, content, etc) the manager will make sure that your driveway is clear and your electric isn’t disrupted.
-Unless you’re a super techy genius, or happen to be married to one, you’ll probably want to look for a managed host.
+While the inside of your house or apartment is up to you to keep clean (your site’s theme, content, etc) the manager will make sure that your driveway is clear, your lawn is mowed and your water lines aren’t leaking.
+Unless you’re a super techy genius, you’ll probably want to look for a managed host.
 Shared hosting is always managed, but VPS and Dedicated hosts are available either way.
 You’ll pay more for the management, but it’s worth it in the end having someone who knows what they’re doing to keep your site running smoothly.

 Some things to look for: